-The Department of Natural Resources and Environment is seeking feedback on amendments to the Surveyors Act 2002 (the Act).
-The Act provides for the registration of surveyors with diverse specialist competencies; the regulation of the practice of registerd surveyors engaged in surveys authorised or required under any Act, and other related matters.
+The Department of Natural Resources and Environment sought feedback on proposed amendments to the Surveyors Act 2002 (the Act).
+The Act provides for the registration of surveyors with diverse specialist competencies; the regulation of the practice of registered surveyors engaged in surveys authorised or required under any Act, and other related matters.

-An issues paper has been prepared that outlines why amendments are required to address the above issues, proposes amendment options for both and provides an oppurtunity to comment on the options.
+An issues paper was prepared that outlined why amendments are required to address the above issues, proposed amendment options for both and provided an oppurtunity to comment on the options.

 Surveyors Act 2002 Amendments Issues Paper (PDF 516Kb)

 A Department response with recommendations for amendments to the Act was prepared, Cabinet approval to amend the Act obtained and the Surveyors Amendment Bill 2023 was brought to Parliament on 19 October 2023.